aws-geospatial/amazon-location-mobile-auth-sdk-android/README.md

 )
 ```

-You can use the returned clients to make calls to Amazon Location Service.
+You can use the created clients to make calls to Amazon Location Service.
 Here is an example that searches for places near a specified latitude and longitude:

 ```
 val suggestRequest = SuggestRequest {